davidrhoden/davidrhoden-basic-netlify/pages/resume.md

 eleventyNavigation:
   key: Résumé
   order: 12
-  tooltip: "I have worked so many more jobs than this, but these are the jobs that paid the most."
+  tooltip: "These are the jobs I've had that paid the most."
 ---

 <article>